smartlogic/logging_worker/README.md

 Each time a background job is performed a new `JobRun` will be created. `JobRun` has the following attributes:

-- `worker_class`: worker class that performed the job
+- `worker_class` worker class that performed the job
-- `arguments`: arguments used for running the job
+- `arguments` arguments used for running the job
-- `successful`: if the job finished successfully, with no errors
+- `successful` if the job finished successfully, with no errors
-- `completed_at`: when the job finished, regardless of success status
+- `completed_at` when the job finished, regardless of success status
-- `log`: Log of the job
+- `log` Log of the job
-- `error_message`: if the job errored, the error message
+- `error_message` if the job errored, the error message
-- `error_backtrace`: if the job errored: the error backtrace
+- `error_backtrace` if the job errored, the error backtrace